 - Orographic Effect

 4. Cyclones and Anti – Cyclones: The Geographical areas under the influence of cyclone produces high rainfall the formation.
-Anti-cyclones produce the cloudless, rainless conditions.
+Anti-cyclones produce cloudless, rainless conditions.

 Highest Rainfall Regions

 - Equatorial Regions – Rainfall is throughout the influence of Doldrums.

 - West- the coast of continents in the mid-latitudes – westerlies are onshore throughout the year.
 They are never offshore.